 - 13. Secondary stakeholders include investors in the domestic market, government agencies involved in disaster prevention, risk mitigation and emergency response, members of the public, and other institutions with an interest in the project being considered.
-Stakeholder engagement here will focus on raising awareness within the Domestic Debt Market about what CAT Bonds entail, how they work.
-Additionally, the Domestic Debt Market will be informed about the contribution of the CAT Bond to the country's Disaster Risk Financing strategy. - a) Domestic Debt Market.
-The major players in the debt markets today typically banks, financial institutions, insurance companies, and mutual funds.
-The instruments in the market can be broadly categorized as those issued by corporates, banks, financial institutions and those issued by state/central governments. - b) Media.
+Stakeholder engagement will focus on raising awareness within the Domestic Debt Market regarding the features of CAT Bonds.
+Additionally, the Domestic Debt Market will be updated on the contribution of the CAT Bond to the country's Disaster Risk Financing strategy. - a) Domestic Debt Market.
+The major players in the domestic debt markets are banks, financial institutions, insurance companies, and mutual funds.
+The instruments in the market can be broadly categorized as those issued by state/central governments, corporates, banks, financial institutions and. - b) Media.
 The media plays a critical role in the dissemination of information to the public.
-Therefore, information disclosure here will focus on the CAT Bond as one strategy of Disaster Risk Financing. - c) General Public The aftermath of disasters affects the general public.
-Information will be disclosed to the public to make them aware of the CAT Bond and its place in the Government's strategy for disaster risk Financing. - d) Office of Disaster Preparedness and Emergency Management (ODPEM) operates out of the Ministry of Local Government and Community Development.
-The role of the agency is to coordinate emergency response when major events occur. - e) National Environment and Planning Agency (NEPA) under the Ministry of Economic Growth and Job Creation as the lead government agency with the mandate for environmental protection, natural resource management, land use and spatial planning in Jamaica. - f) National Disaster Committee (NDC) Sub-Committee Administration, Finance and the Public Service is the main body within the NDC responsible for coordinating the management of the various types of disasters that affect the nation. - g) Other indirect beneficiaries will include other Caribbean islands and small states who are interested in sponsoring similar financial instruments.
-They will benefit from the experience of Jamaica in testing the international capital market investors' appetite for such type of risk.
+Accordingly, their role will focus on the disclosure of information on the CAT Bond as a critical Disaster Risk Financing instrument. - c) General Public.
+The aftermath of disasters affects the general public.
+Information will be disclosed to the public to create awareness of the CAT Bond and its relevance to the Government's strategy for Disaster Risk Financing. - d) Office of Disaster Preparedness and Emergency Management (ODPEM) operates out of the Ministry of Local Government and Community Development.
+The role of the agency is to coordinate emergency responses when major events occur. - e) National Environment and Planning Agency (NEPA) falls under the Ministry of Economic Growth and Job Creation as the lead government agency with the mandate for environmental protection, natural resource management, land use and spatial planning in Jamaica. - f) National Disaster Committee (NDC) Sub-Committee Administration, Finance and the Public Service is the main body within the NDC responsible for coordinating the management of the various types of disasters that affect the nation. - g) Other indirect beneficiaries will include other Caribbean islands and small states who are interested in sponsoring similar financial instruments.
+These countries will benefit from Jamaica's experience in issuing its inaugural CAT Bond.